dfgordon/nvim-a2-pack/README.md

 ```
 ## Tips

+* When editing Merlin files start from a modest-size directory
+  - Deep project roots will cause a long delay before server starts responding
 * Start commands with `:A2`, from there you can tab-complete your way
 * When completing a path, enter slash after subdirectory selection, then tab again
-  - it works on disk images too!
+  - It works on disk images too!
 * You can use `K` on a wide range of language elements
   - BASIC keywords, processor instructions, psuedo-operations
   - special addresses like soft switches, ROM routines, ZP locations, etc.